 4. Play with it

-Instead of getting our intuition to help us make big life decisions, why not practise it with the small stuff first?
+Instead of getting our intuition to help us make big life decisions, why not practice it with the small stuff first?

 Sometimes, when I’m not in a hurry, I wouldn’t use the map.
 I would let my intuition guide me to the destination.
 At times, I got it correct and at times I don’t.
 But it doesn’t matter, it’s fun to be lost.